 Travel in 2026 is evolving fast.
-Destinations are becoming more immersive, technology is changing how we move, and cultural calendars are filling up with experiences built for modern travellers.
-From food-led adventures and wellness escapes to futuristic transport and major festivals, here are the trends and moments worth planning for now.
+Across the UAE, destinations are becoming more immersive, technology is changing how we move, and cultural calendars are filling up with experiences built for modern travellers.
+From food-led adventures and wellness escapes to futuristic transport and blockbuster festivals, these are the travel trends 2026 UAE visitors and residents need to know about.

-Street Food Tours Are Becoming the Best Way to Explore
+Street Food Tours Are the Best Way to Explore a City

 Street food is one of the fastest ways to understand a city.
 It reveals how people eat, gather and live, offering a cultural snapshot that traditional sightseeing often misses.
 In the UAE, guided street food tours have become a standout way to explore neighbourhoods beyond the usual landmarks.
 Companies that combine local history with tastings across multiple stops are gaining popularity among visitors and residents looking to rediscover the city.

-Motorsport continues to pull travellers into the region, especially around headline weekends such as the Formula 1 Etihad Airways Abu Dhabi Grand Prix and Bahrain Grand Prix.
-In 2026, the Formula 1 season will once again run 24 rounds, starting in Melbourne and ending with the season finale in Abu Dhabi.
+Motorsport continues to pull travellers into the region, especially around headline weekends such as the Formula 1 Etihad Airways Abu Dhabi Grand Prix and the Bahrain Grand Prix.
+In 2026, the Formula 1 season runs 24 rounds, starting in Melbourne and ending with the season finale in Abu Dhabi.
 Bahrain remains a key stop on the calendar, continuing to attract fans who plan trips around race weekends and entertainment programmes.

 Wellness Travel Shifts from Luxury to Nervous System Reset